Peter Lilienthal, Ph.D., Chief Executive Officer

 Steffi Klawiter, Product Manager

-With a Masters in Renewable Energy Management, Steffi applies her experience with various renewable systems to the HOMER world including: feasibility analysis and modeling distributed generation.
+With a Masters in Renewable Energy Management from the University of Freiburg (Germany) and an undergraduate degree in Physics-Astronomy, Steffi applies her experience with renewable energy systems to the HOMER world, particularly in the areas of feasibility analysis and modeling distributed generation.
+As the HOMER Product Manager she enjoys listening to and understanding customers from around the world and finding creative ways to solve their problems using HOMER.
 Working at HOMER continues to inspire her interests in distributed energy, microgrids, and solar energy on the international level.